 Whether shooting a 22 lr at long range, for precision, or just plinking fun, the game is always much more fun when you hit what you shoot at.
 The foundation of shooting success begins with the right optic.

-Choosing, or building the right one, can make a big difference in the results you are able to obtain.
-Check out this article I have written which compares several of the best factory produced precision rifles on the market today.
+Choosing the right one, can make a big difference in the results you are able to obtain.

-Why use a scope designed specifically for a 22 lr rifle ?
+Why use a scope designed specifically for a rimfire rifle ?